Traditional Plant-Based Cooking

 • Leftovers can be stored in the refrigerator for up to 3 days or frozen for 3-4 months.

 • To reheat leftovers, place the curry in a non-stick pan and bring to a boil.
 Cook for 2-3 minutes until piping hot.
-Add extra liquid if the sauce is too thick; plant milk works well.
+Add extra liquid if the sauce is too thick such as plant-based milk, canned coconut milk, or vegetable stock.

 • Before serving, consider adding a few handfuls of fresh spinach to the curry and letting it wilt for a few minutes.

-• This recipe uses Blue Dragon Thai curry paste [which I found in the local Co-Op supermarket]
+• This recipe uses Blue Dragon Thai curry paste [which we found in the local Co-Op supermarket]

 • The fish sauce used is labeled as vegetarian but is also suitable for vegans.

-• If veggie fish sauce is not available, you can add an extra tablespoon of light soy sauce instead.
+• If vegan fish sauce is not available, you can add an extra tablespoon of soy sauce instead.

 • Any edible bean or pea pod vegetables are suitable for this recipe, including sugar snap peas, yard-long beans, green beans, and mangetout.